rust-lang/blog.rust-lang.org/content/inside-rust/june-2025-rust-program-management-update.md

 <https://blog.rust-lang.org/2025/06/20/may-project-goals-update/>

-This is one of those things I'll be happy to mostly take over.
+This is one of those things I'll be happy to mostly (or completely) take over.

 ### This Post